Coronavirus Legal FAQ

 If you are the victim of domestic violence, please remember that you are not alone.
 If you have any questions or concerns, please call the National Domestic Violence Hotline at 1-800-799-7233 or visit their website.
 Additionally, keep in mind that one of the first things you should do is apply for an injunction.
 Although the courts are closed for in-person proceedings, you can go to the family courthouse in your county and apply for a domestic violence injunction.

 Our main priority is to service the needs of our clients to the fullest.
 Below please find a few of the Administrative Orders that have been issued throughout the state of Florida.

-- Administrative Order 20-23 Amendment 1 issued by the Supreme Court of Florida regarding Comprehensive COVID-19 Emergency Measures for the Florida State Courts
+- Administrative Order 20-23 Amendment 8 Comprehensive Covid-19 Emergency Measures for Florida Trial Courts

 - Administrative Order 20-08-A1 Emergency Procedure Amending Suspension of Time Periods Set Forth in Administrative Order No. 20-08

 - Administrative Order 20-06-A1 Amended Parenting Procedures in the Family Division and Unified Children Court During Covid-19 Pandemic